The guitar is without a doubt one of the most beloved and played instruments around the world.

 With the help of tools, cut all the elements of the guitar and assemble them together.
 The last steps are varnishing the finished object with a special product and inserting the mechanics!

 Some guitar amateurs propose online tutorials that show the step-by-step fabrication of a guitar.

-invent your own guitar with salvage material.
+You could even invent your own guitar with salvage material if only you had a breakdown of the guitar to follow.
 Take a cue from the many brilliant people behind Guitar Box.
-The body of the guitar

 Very obviously, one of the essential elements of a guitar is its body.
 It’s composed of several elements including the hard shell, pickups and the bridge.